shortishly/tansu/README.md

 in the store.
 Once a value has been assigned to the key the stream will issue change notifications.

-In another shell assign the value "world" to the key "hello" via a random node of the cluster:
+In another shell assign the value "world" to the key "hello" using a random member of the cluster:

 ```shell
 curl \